Excel Borders (Table of Contents)

 We have seen the basic function and use for all kinds of borders and how to create those in the previous example.
 Now we will see an example where we will choose and implement different Borders and see how those Borders in any table or data can be framed.

-As row 2 is the headline, we will prefer a double bottom line selected from the third section.
+As row 2 is the headline, we prefer a double bottom line selected from the third section.

 As we can see, the complete data table is getting highlighted and ready to be presented in any form.